Home Healthy Aging Why Everything Can Taste Salty

 One outside force that can change the way you taste things is head trauma.

-The next category to consider is what could you be taking that have the potential to alter your taste buds.
-The answer is medications.
+The next category to consider is medications, as they have the potential to alter your taste buds.

-More than 250 medications affect taste, smell, or salivation – and this ends up causing a patient to alter how and what they eat or drink.
-This can end up causing incontinence or worsening high blood pressure.
-This further causes other diseases that then ruin someone’s quality of life.
+More than 250 medications affect taste in the mouth, smell, or salivation resulting in dry mouth – and this ends up causing a patient to alter how and what they eat or drink.
+This may result in incontinence or worsening high blood pressure.
 Weight loss, mood changes, and functional decline are almost a given from these medications.

 The Senior Who Taught Her Doctors